Ensono/amido.github.io/docs/testing/testing_in_nx/playwright_nx.md

 ### Browsers and Devices
 The scaffolded project configuration by default uses Desktop Chrome, Firefox and WebKit.
 Upon package install or test execution Playwright will automatically install the browsers defined within the running project.
 Other browsers are available, such as Microsoft Edge and HiDPI browsers.
 Additionally, the scaffolded project configuration contains two examples for mobile devices, Mobile Chrome on the Pixel 5, and WebKit on the iPhone 12.

 Playwright has an extensive library of browsers and devices which can be found in the [device descriptors list](https://github.com/microsoft/playwright/blob/main/packages/playwright-core/src/server/deviceDescriptorsSource.json).
 An example of a mobile emulation device is found below, showcasing how Playwright emulates the devices through `userAgent` and `viewport` configuration, alongside mobile properties such as `isMobile`/`hasTouch`.
-By default, each emulated device will have a `defaultBrowserType`, in this example the iPhone12 uses webkit.
+By default, each emulated device will have a `defaultBrowserType`, in this example the iPhone12 uses WebKit.
 ```json title="deviceDescriptorsSource.json"
 "iPhone 12": {
     "userAgent": "Mozilla/5.0 (iPhone; CPU iPhone OS 14_4 like Mac OS X) AppleWebKit/605.1.15 (KHTML, like Gecko) Version/16.4 Mobile/15E148 Safari/604.1",